Flo-CS/dotfiles/README-opensuse.md

 zypper install pipewire wireplumber

-INFO: Pipewire is a replacement for the old two pulseaudio + jack tools which were complicated to handle with ALSA
+INFO: Pipewire is a replacement for the old two pulseaudio + jack audio servers

 Without it my output audio system was not detected: